-- Ownership days: We define ownership days as the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
+• Ownership days: We define ownership days as the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
 Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period.
-There were twenty three vessels in the fleet at the beginning of 2009.
-During 2009, we took delivery of four newbuilding vessels in January, March, October, and December 2009.
-Ownership days in 2010 increased due to the delivery of twelve newbuilding vessels, reduced by the sale of one vessel in September 2010.
-Ownership days in 2011 increased due to the delivery of eight newbuilding vessels, reduced by the sale of one vessel in May 2011. - · Chartered-in under operating lease days: The Company defines chartered-in under operating lease days as the aggregate number of days in a period during which the Company chartered-in vessels.
-The Company started to charter-in vessels on a spot basis during the fourth quarter of 2010.
+Ownership days in 2011 are lower due to the delivery of the last eight newbuilding vessels during the year and from the sale of one vessel in July 2011.

-- Available days: We define available days as the number of our ownership days less the aggregate number of days that our vessels are off-hire due to vessel familiarization upon acquisition, scheduled repairs or repairs under guarantee, vessel upgrades or special surveys and drydockings, and the aggregate amount of time that we spend positioning our vessels.
+- Chartered-in under operating lease days: The Company defines chartered-in under operating lease days as the aggregate number of days in a period during which the Company chartered-in vessels.
+The Company started to charter-in vessels on a spot basis during the fourth quarter of 2010. - Available days: We define available days as the number of our ownership days less the aggregate number of days that our vessels are off-hire due to vessel familiarization upon acquisition, scheduled repairs or repairs under guarantee, vessel upgrades or special surveys and drydockings, and the aggregate amount of time that we spend positioning our vessels.
 The shipping industry uses available days to measure the number of days in a period during which vessels should be capable of generating revenues.
-We drydocked eight vessels in 2009, five vessels in 2010 and four vessels in 2011. - · Operating days: We define operating days as the number of our available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, including unforeseen circumstances.
+We drydocked four vessels in 2011, three vessels in 2012 and five vessels in 2013. - Operating days: We define operating days as the number of our available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, including unforeseen circumstances.
 The shipping industry uses operating days to measure the aggregate number of days in a period during which vessels actually generate revenues. - Fleet utilization: We calculate fleet utilization by dividing the number of our operating days during a period by the number of our available days during the period.
 The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire for reasons other than scheduled repairs or repairs under guarantee, vessel upgrades, special surveys or vessel positioning.
-Our fleet continues to perform at very high utilization rates. - TCE rates: We define TCE rates as our voyage and time charter revenues less voyage expenses during a period divided by the number of our available days during the period, which is consistent with industry standards.
-TCE rate is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on time charters with daily earnings generated by vessels on voyage charters, because charter hire rates for vessels on voyage charters are generally not expressed in per day amounts while charter hire rates for vessels on time charters generally are expressed in such amounts.
+Our fleet continues to perform at very high utilization rates.